what isn't win-win?

 So for clarity, here are some things Win-Win is NOT:

-1) Win-Win does NOT want to eradicate competition.
+1) Win-Win is NOT anti-competition.
 Quite the opposite!
 Win-Win loves games and sports; which by design have pockets of intentional win-lose games with scoring and prizes to drive action.

-However, the key question we should always be asking ourselves is:
+However, the key question we should always be asking is:

 How much competition is optimal right now, given the three objectives?
-Do we want to purely compete, or collaborate?
+Is the task at hand best achieved via competition, collaboration, or a mix of both?

-A truly Win-Win player is always asking themselves this question.
+A smart player is always asking themselves this question.
 Similarly, a truly Win-Win World is one that keeps its core objectives in mind when designing games for its players.

-3)Win-Win is not about finding a handy, one-size-fits-all solution to all problems.
-Of course, if it turns out there is one, then okay fine.
-But given the complexity of the world, a simple solution to everything is incredibly unlikely... and if you’re here believing you already have all the answers, or worse, you’re looking for a trendy new religion to give them to you, please look elsewhere.
+Given the complexity of the world, a simple solution to all our problems is incredibly unlikely... and if you’re here believing you already have all the answers, or worse, you’re looking for a trendy new religion to blindly follow the doctrines of, please look elsewhere.

-Win-Win is about empowering YOU to figure out YOUR role(s) in building a better world.
+Win-Win is about empowering YOU to figure out YOUR role(s) in building better systems for the world world.
 Which is important, because we have some bad guys to defeat.

 Not just human bad guys.
 Real scary bad guys.
 Huge, formless and ancient bad guys.